mhmarina/GPA-calculator/README.md

 # GPA-calculator

-I created this to help me project my GPA because I'm impatient and obsessed with my grades This app uses JavaFX as well as H2 DB.
+This app uses JavaFX for GUI as well as H2 DB to locally store course and grade data.